ziriuz84/ziriuz84/README.md

 ### Hi there 👋

-I'm Sirio, an italian Web Frontend Developer, a nerd
+I'm Sirio, an italian Web Developer, a nerd

 ## Languages